Medicare Supplement Insurance Plans

-Plans are identified by the letters A, B, C, D, F, G, K, L, M and N. Each plan covers a different set of costs.
-Some plans only cover basic benefits.
-Other plans cover a wider range of health care costs and benefits.
+Plans are identified by the letters A, B, C, D, F, G, K, L, M, and N. Each plan covers a different set of costs.
+Some plans only cover basic benefits, while others cover a wider range of health care costs and benefits.

 Medicare Supplement Insurance Plans do not cover hearing, dental or vision care, or prescription drugs.
 However, prescription drug plans are available.
 Some Medicare Supplement Insurance Plans cover foreign travel care.

-These plans have the same benefits for everyone.
-Plan G from one company has the same coverage as Plan G from another company.
+These plans offer the same benefits for everyone.
+Plan G from one insurance company has the same coverage as Plan G from another company.
 The only differences are premiums and service.
 You can use any doctor, specialist or hospital that accepts Medicare.

 You can enroll in a Medicare Supplement Insurance Plan year-round, but only during the open enrollment period is acceptance guaranteed.
 This period starts the first month that you are 65 and enrolled in Medicare Part B. After the open enrollment period, you’ll need to meet certain requirements to be accepted and may have to pay more once you’re a member.